galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### The Thread

 We have decided to run RoadRunner on it's own thread.
-So we have a command to control that thread.
+So we have a command to control the thread.

 ### Fancy Duck Index